alexkainzinger/strapi-middleware-upload-plugin-cache/docs/v3/README.md

 ## Installing

+### For Strapi 4
+Please make sure to check out the [Strapie v4 Docs](README.md) for the installation & setup.

 ### For Strapi 3
-Version 2.X.X+ of this library is **NOT** compatible with Strapi v3!

-Please make sure to check out the [Strapi v3 Docs](docs/v3/README.md) for the installation & setup.

-### For Strapi 4
 Using npm

 ```
-npm install strapi-middleware-upload-plugin-cache
+npm install --save strapi-middleware-upload-plugin-cache@1
 ```

 Using yarn

 ```
-yarn add strapi-middleware-upload-plugin-cache
+yarn add strapi-middleware-upload-plugin-cache@1
 ```

 ## Setup
 For Strapi, add a ``plugins.js`` file within the config folder